 Season: Warm season

-Chickpeas require 90-100 days to mature.
-Start them indoors approximately 4 weeks before the last average frost date.
+Chickpeas require 90-100 days to mature from sowing date.
+Start them indoors approximately 4 weeks before the last average frost date, or direct sow once the soil has warmed up in the spring.
 Optimal soil temperature: 10°C (50°F).
 Seeds sprout in 14-21 days depending on conditions.

 Avoid disturbing the roots.
 Sow seeds 1cm (1/2”) deep, one seed per cell or in peat/coir/paper pots that can be transplanted into the ground.
 Do not soak the seeds prior to planting.